Discover the art scene at WashU.

 A Cappella

+WashU offers more than 13 a cappella groups on campus, each with a distinct theme and flair.
 To name a few, WashU is home to the Aristocrats, The Ghost Lights, and More Fools Than Wise.
-These groups sing your favorite disney tunes, broadway songs, and jazz pieces, respectively.
+These groups sing your favorite Disney tunes, Broadway songs, and jazz pieces, respectively.
 Some groups have even received national recognition such as The Amateurs, who have performed on America’s Got Talent, and The Mosaic Whispers, who have recorded with musician Ben Folds.

 Comedy

 WashU’s three improv comedy groups give students a chance to think — and be funny — on their feet.
-Students can watch or audition for Mama’s Pot Roast, KARL, and Suspicious of Whistlers, improv groups who bringing laughter and joy to the entire campus.
+Students can watch or audition for Mama’s Pot Roast, KARL, and Suspicious of Whistlers, improv groups who bring laughter and joy to the entire campus.

 Students who want to try their hand at writing and acting comedy sketches can join Kids on Campus, WashU’s only sketch comedy group.
 Kids on Campus performs an SNL-style live sketch comedy show every semester, where all sketches are written by students.